Strategic approach and effective methods enable quick solution to Einstein riddle Who owns the fish

 Any statement that refers to the already assigned national and additionally helps to make another certain assignment is chosen next.
 This assignment by link or reference technique is extremely valuable and is used as soon as we get certain of a new value in the table.
 This is called link search technique.

 Accordingly, "Statement 14.
 The Norwegian lives next to the blue house." is processed second putting color blue to the House 2.
 This is so because there is no house on the left of Norwegian's first house.
 It is use of elementary logic analysis which forms one of the main foundations of logic puzzle solving.

 Third strategy: Repeat direct assignment first and link search

 When we get "blue" as the color of second house, we search for any statement that refers to "blue" and gives us another certain assignment.
 This method we follow as part of link search technique.
 In this case though we don't have such a statement.
 Link search chain, as I call it, ends here.

 But what about direct assignment statements?
 Is there any more left?
 This is what I call repeating direct assignment first and link search strategy.
 It is a combination of the two with repeating element and produces maximum certain assignments quickly in this first stage.

 Searching for the second direct assignment, we locate "Statement 8.
 The man living in the center house drinks milk.", that enables us to assign milk in the Drinks cell below the House 3 column.

 This exhausts the first stage and the logic table result is shown below.

-Solution: Logic analysis stage 2: Bonded member structures on same variable with highest potential
+Solution to Einstein riddle who owns the fish: Logic analysis stage 2: Bonded member structures on same variable with highest potential

 With no further reference to already assigned values "Norwegian", "milk" or "blue" and no more direct assignment statements available, we have to adopt a new strategy based on a new pattern that we call temporary bonded member structure.
 Such structures can be formed on same variable values or values of different variables.
 Preference is for the first type of temporary bonded member structure on same variable values.